ucfopen/canvasapi/README.md

 >>> print courses
 <PaginatedList of type Course>

 # Access the first element in our list.
+#
-You'll notice the first call takes a moment, but the next N-1 elements (where N = the per_page argument supplied; the default is 10) will be instantly accessible
+# You'll notice the first call takes a moment, but the next N-1
+# elements (where N = the per_page argument supplied; the default is 10)
+# will be instantly accessible.
 >>> print courses[0]
 TST101 Test Course (1234567)